lib-static/lib-static.github.io/_tools/ohd.md

 related-project:
 - title: CTRL+Shift
   url: https://ctrl-shift.org
+  objectid: ctrlshift # use the object id of the corresponding project if it is listed in Lib-STATIC; if not, leave blank
 - title: Voices of Gay Rodeo
   url: https://voicesofgayrodeo.com
+  objectid: # use the object id of the corresponding project if it is listed in Lib-STATIC; if not, leave blank
 category: Qualitative Data Analysis; Oral History; # Choose from: (Digital Collection; Institutional Repository; Research Guide; Qualitative Data Analysis; Oral History; Library Website; Critical Edition; OER; screwing-around;) or, if you have to, add a new one
 technologies: Jekyll; CSV; SVG; JavaScript; Bootstrap; YouTube; SoundCloud; Vimeo;	# list the required technologies (broadly speaking) important to and/or necessary for your recipe; separate by semi-colon.
 Include the site generator first.
 Example: jekyll; bootstrap;svg;
 software-requirements: This tool can be used entirely through the GitHub.com web interface, and the generated website can be published via GitHub pages.
 To use the tool on a local computer, you would need to install Git, Ruby, and Jekyll. # Free text statement describing software installs required before getting started on a local computer.